Reference article from the city of westchester about green roofing options and solutions

 Roofing, while primarily functional, also serves as a canvas that reflects a homeowner’s preferences, the architectural beauty of the structure, and sometimes, even the culture of an area.
 In places like Westchester and Yonkers, various roofing materials have been employed over the years, each with its own environmental implications.

 Asphalt Shingles: Among the most commonly used roofing materials, asphalt shingles are prized for their affordability and versatility.
-While they're relatively lightweight and easy to install, their environmental drawback lies in their manufacturing process, which can be
+While they’re relatively lightweight and easy to install, their environmental drawback lies in their manufacturing process, which can be energy-intensive.
+Moreover, they have a shorter lifespan compared to some other materials, leading to more frequent replacements and waste.

 Metal Roofing: Metal roofs have seen a surge in popularity, especially in areas prone to severe weather conditions like Westchester.
 Not only are they durable and long-lasting, but they’re also recyclable at the end of their life.
 Their reflective properties can help reduce heat absorption, making homes cooler during sweltering summers.